 - a.
 All campaign expenses must be tracked using the system provided by the University Board of Elections. - b.
-The University Board of Elections may require an Interim Expenditure Report as defined in Article 3.C.D.2 (Certification of Candidacy) and one or more Final Expenditure Reports. - c.
-Candidates and Endorsing Organizations submitting expenditure reports must detail personal expenditures, expenditures of donated funds, expenditures made by individuals or organizations working at the direction of a Candidate or Endorsing Organization, and the identity of the individual(s) and/or organization(s) who donated or spent money on behalf of a candidate. - d.
+The University Board of Elections may require an Interim Expenditure Report as defined in Section III.B.2).a).(3) and one or more Final Expenditure Reports. - C. Candidates and Endorsing Organizations submitting expenditure reports must detail personal expenditures, expenditures of donated funds, expenditures made by individuals or organizations working at the direction of a Candidate or Endorsing Organization, and the identity of the individual(s) and/or organization(s) who donated or spent money on behalf of a candidate. - d.
 Expenditure reporting shall detail any and all expenditures made related to all campaign and election materials, services, and activities. - e.
 Expenditure Reports shall include pledged statements guaranteeing the veracity of the information provided; accurate and clear descriptions of the materials, services, or activities purchased; cost and amount paid for every material, service or activity purchased; and the date each material, service, or activity was purchased.
-For materials for which the cost is not verifiable, an estimated reasonable value must be reported. - J. All Expenditure Reports shall be considered public records and shall be made freely available to the public by the University Board of Elections.
+For materials for which the cost is not verifiable, an estimated reasonable value must be reported.

+- f.
+All Expenditure Reports shall be considered public records and shall be made freely available to the public by the University Board of Elections.

-K. Referendum Procedures
+- E. Referendum Procedures

-I. Definition
+- 1. Definition

-a.
+- a.
 A "referendum" is a question that has been certified to appear on an official ballot in an election administered by the University Board of Elections pursuant to these rules and the qualifications established by the constitution of the relevant student governing body, if applicable.

-II.
-Certification of Referendum
+- 2. Certification of Referendum

 - a.
-The University Board of Elections shall certify a question as a referendum upon: - 1.
-Submission of a completed, original petition for referendum that is approved by the University Board of Elections as being in accordance with Article 3.K.IV (Petition for Referendum). - 2.
-Submission of a signed attestation form that is approved by the University Board of Elections in accordance with Article 3.K.II.a.3 (Referendum Attestation). - 3.
+The University Board of Elections shall certify a question as a referendum upon: - i.
+Submission of a completed, original petition for referendum that is approved by the University Board of Elections as being in accordance with Section III.E.4.
+(Petition for Referendum). - ii.
+Submission of a signed attestation form that is approved by the University Board of Elections in accordance with Section III.E.2.(a).(3) (Referendum Attestation). - iii.
 Referendum Attestation - a.
-A Referendum Attestation shall contain the name and contact information of the Sponsor(s) in accordance with Article 3.K.III.
+A Referendum Attestation shall contain the name and contact information of the Sponsor(s) in accordance with Section III.E.3.
 (Referendum Sponsoring).

-III.
-Referendum Sponsoring
+3. Referendum Sponsoring

 - a.
 A Sponsor is an individual student or student organization who wishes to be responsible for the content of the proposed Referendum question. - b.
-Each referendum must have at least one Sponsor. - c.
-Sponsorship information for all referenda shall be a public record.
+Each referendum must have at least one Sponsor. - C. Sponsorship information for all referenda shall be a public record.

-IV.
-Petition for Referendum
+4. Petition for Referendum